sean-parent/notebook/better-code-class/03-algorithms.md

 ```

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- Every algorithm using a output iterator should have a corresponding form with a sink function
+- Every algorithm using an output iterator should have a corresponding form with a sink function
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->